malidib/GravityBench-V2/README.md

 ## Guide: Projection

 Projection works through taking the origin as a reference viewpoint.
 It then looks in the direction of the inital centre of mass of the binary system, taking that COM vector as the normal vector to the sky plane we are viewing.
-Essentially, it transform a xyz binary orbit coordinate to a new x'y' coordinate, where positive y' axis is always poinitng north, and x' positive axis is always pointing east.
+It transform a xyz binary orbit coordinate to a new x'y' coordinate, where positive y' axis is always poinitng north, and x' positive axis is always pointing east.
 This is similar to assigning x'y' coordinate onto the sky as viewed on Earth.

+When running on full observation, the projected variations are saved in a new folder `scenarios/projected_sims` which could be useful for personal analysis.

 ## Setup: Projection and Geometry

+The code works by generating csv files with random orientations to `scenarios/detailed_sims` and `scenarios/sims`.
+It also updates these variations onto a new `scenarios_config.json` under the model output folder for you to keep track of variations that was ran successfully.
+Most functions for random geometry are contained in `scripts/geometry_config.py`.

 The setup is as follows:
 1. Setup variations in `scripts/scenarios_config.py` and include extra parameter `projection=True` for projection cases